 In 2017, Ms. Ries became Director of Guards for McLean High School.
 Within her first year as Director, the McLean guard program saw significant growth into one of the largest programs in the commonwealth of Virginia, hosting 3 competitive teams in the winterguard season.

 Ms. Ries has won distinguished scholarship awards in both the Midwest Color Guard Circuit and the Atlantic Indoor Association for her character, leadership and dedication to the sport.
+In April 2019 she was a Gold Medalist in the World Guard International (WGI) World Championships Independent Open Class as a member of the George Mason University Winter Guard.
 Aside from her passion for the sport of guard Ms. Ries currently works as a paralegal and is pursuing a career in law focusing on family law and aiding children.

 Contact Ms. Ries Here or email at email@example.com